dfrepos/dfrepos.github.io/README.md

 # dfrepos.github.io
 Hello World.
 Under construction!
-This is where I'll save some stuff
+This is a professional/personal website this is where I'll save and document some stuff that can potentially be usefull to someone else